factor/factor/reference/x64-validation-20260908/RESULTS.md

 # master-candidate validation — 2026-09-08

-Code snapshot: `c458cd155876cf3ec9870e95f6d7de4c476051f2` on `master-candidate`.
+Full-sweep code snapshot: `c458cd155876cf3ec9870e95f6d7de4c476051f2` on `master-candidate`.
-The 21 code/test/documentation commits are listed in `fix-commits.txt`.
+The 21 code/test/documentation commits in that snapshot are listed in `fix-commits.txt`.
+The later stack-pointer correction is recorded below.
 `final-source-manifest.json` verifies that all 49 changed files match the committed snapshot in both final validation worktrees.